 Lola Quan Bautista joined the CPIS teaching faculty in 2008.
-Her interests in the Micronesian diaspora, gender and households, and housing and community development are some of the topics she brings to two new undergraduate courses, Pacific Worlds (PACS 108) and Oceania on the Move (PACS 202).
+Her interests in the Micronesian diaspora, gender and households, and housing and community development are some of the topics she brings to two undergraduate courses, Pacific Worlds (PACS 108) and Pacific Movement and Migration (PACS 202).

 Stemming from her field research, Lola serves as an advisor for a nonprofit

 organization called the United Pacific Islanders Organization, which

 was created to address the growing social and economic frustrations in

 newly created subdivisions on Guam.
 Made up mostly of Pacific Islanders

 from the Federated States of Micronesia, this nonprofit represents the

 first grassroots attempt to collectively establish desirable qualities

 for the built environment and community on Guam.